Azure-Samples/azure-edge-extensions-aio-custom-vision-ai/README.md

 Explore the various configuration options of the [camera module](./src/camera-capture/README.md), to score your ai model against a camera feed vs a video clip, to resize your images, to see logs, etc.

+## Use Akri to discover your usb attached camera

+- **Azure IoT Akri (preview)**.
+[Azure IoT Akri](https://learn.microsoft.com/en-us/azure/iot-operations/manage-devices-assets/overview-akri) is a service that discovers assets at the edge.
+The service enables you to detect USB or ONVIF camera from within or outside the cluster.
+See the [Video Streaming Integration with Akri](src/camera-capture/README.md) for discovering your camera using Akri.

 ## Resources
 - [Azure AI Custom Vision](https://azure.microsoft.com/en-us/products/ai-services/ai-custom-vision)
 - [Tutorial:Perform image classification at the edge with Custom Vision Service](https://learn.microsoft.com/en-us/azure/iot-edge/tutorial-deploy-custom-vision?view=iotedge-1.4)